joe-arriaga/joe-arriaga.github.io/about_me.md

 upon people within them willingly accepting some responsibiity towards one another, encapsulated by one of my uncle's favorite aphorisms:

-> If you want to go fast, go alone<br>
+> If you want to go fast, go alone,<br>
-> If you want to go far, go together
+> But if you must go far, go together

 Then the question that remains is simply: What communities do you want to build?